iodigital-com/io-technology/data/blog/its-time-to-forget-your-passwords.md

 #### Web-application owners

-1. Product owners care about the use of their application, removing customer-facing barriers, like complex authentication, is one of their highest priorities.
+1. Product owners care about the use of their applications, and removing customer-facing barriers, such as complex authentication, is one of their highest priorities.
    WebAuthn contributes to a better login experience.

 2. Security teams need to be less involved.
 Since the private key never leaves the user's device,